Being a good neighbour

 This is a beautiful part of the world, so anything we build above ground will be in-keeping with the local area.

 We've carried out extensive archaeological investigations and biodiversity surveys to identify areas that require extra care to protect them during our project.

 It's impossible to deliver a project of this size without removing some trees.
 To make way for the new pipelines and associated infrastructure there will be trees and shrubs that need to be removed.
 Our team have worked extensively to design the route and ensure we are able to keep tree loss to an absolute minimum.

-We’re also creating 20 hectares of new woodland at the head of the Ennerdale Valley.
+We’re also working with Wild Ennerdale to create 20 hectares of new woodland at the head of the Ennerdale Valley.
 Further details will be available soon or you can keep updated at Wild Ennerdale (opens in new window)

 Landscape and visual impacts

 We understand having construction projects on your doorstep isn't easy, and unfortunately we won't be able to camouflage the areas where we're working.